Hatrask/local-booru/README.md

 2.  **Browse:** Navigate to the "Gallery" to see your collection.
 Press `T` to toggle the tag tooltips on and off.
 3.  **Search:** Use the search bar to filter images.
 You can now search by category (e.g., `character:reimu_hakurei`).
 4.  **View & Edit:** Click any image to open it in the lightbox.
 In **View Mode**, you can navigate between images.
 Press `E` to switch to **Edit Mode**, where a sidebar appears, allowing you to modify the image's tags.
 Press `S` to save your changes or `Esc` to cancel and return to view mode.
-5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for larger-scale organization, including changing tag categories.
+5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for larger-scale organization.
-6.  **Manage Searches:** Visit the "Saved Searches" page to organize your pinned and recent search queries.
+6.  **Manage Data:** Visit the **Settings** page to import/export your collection or perform a factory reset.

-## Maintenance

-### Exporting Your Collection

-A command-line script is provided to export your entire collection into a single `.zip` file.
-This is perfect for creating backups or migrating to another system without any data loss.

-1. Navigate to the project's root directory in your terminal.
-2. Run the script:
-    ```bash
-    python export_collection.py
-    ```
-3. A file named `booru_export.zip` will be created.
-This archive contains:
-    *   A `metadata.json` file with information about every image and its associated tags.
-    *   An `images/` folder containing all of your uploaded media.

-### Factory Reset

-If you wish to completely erase all data and start over, a command-line script is provided. **This is a destructive, irreversible action.**

-1.  **Stop the application server.** This is a critical step to prevent file-locking errors.
-2. Navigate to the project's root directory in your terminal.
-3. Run the script:
-    ```bash
-    python reset_app.py
-    ```
-4. The script will ask for a final confirmation.
-Type `reset my booru` to proceed.
-5. Once the script is finished, you can restart the application server for a fresh start.

 ## File Structure